Jkillelea/logbuf/README.md

 ## Motivation

-Most naiive logging libraries force you to make a tradeoff.
-Either disable debugging messages and only get the most urgent error messages, or enable all logging and drown under an ocean of debugging information. `retrospective` attempts to change that paradigm by maintaining a buffer that all messages are logged into, even if they're not printed.
+Most logging libraries force you to make a tradeoff: either disable debugging messages and only get the most urgent error messages, or enable all logging and drown under an ocean of debugging information. `retrospective` attempts to change that paradigm by maintaining a buffer that all messages are logged into, even if they're not printed.